 This is a very complex subject and we recommend that if this ruling appears to affect you, that you take the time to get some sound legal advice and take a fresh look at the wording in your employment contracts around holiday pay and how that is calculated.
 You will probably need to review the wording and formally re-issue it to staff as you would any other contractual change.

 Please call us on 01425 479 888 if you would like some support.

 Are your managers feeling that all this legislation is becoming a little overwhelming?
 How about you roll out some training on topics like managing absence, managing discipline, and managing performance.
-We can either deliver training on these topics for you or, if you want a more cost effective solution, take a look at our Bags of Learning products.
+We can either deliver training on these topics for you or, if you want a more cost effective solution, take a look at our training kits.